flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 It can have one of three values:

 1. **'none'**: If you set `embeddings_storage_mode='none'`, embeddings do not get stored in memory.
-Instead they are generated on-the-fly in each training mini-batch.
+Instead they are generated on-the-fly in each training mini-batch (during *training*).
 The main advantage is that this keeps your memory requirements low.

 2. **'cpu'**: If you set `embeddings_storage_mode='cpu'`, embeddings will get stored in regular memory.